storesafe/cordova-sqlite-storage/README.md

 });
 ```

 **NOTE:** It may be easier to use a JavaScript or native `alert` function call along with (or instead of) `console.log`  to verify that the installation passes both tests.
 Same for the SQL string test variations below.
-(The Windows platform does not support the standard `alert` function, please use `cordova-plugin-dialogs` instead.)
+(Note that the Windows platform does not support the standard `alert` function, please use `cordova-plugin-dialogs` instead.)

 ### SQL string test